atas/ssg/README.md

 Your local php site will be running at **http://localhost:8001** with instant updates on page refresh, as PHP does.

-## Architectural Considerations
+## Future Plans

 ### Caching ./pages and ./posts for performance in local env

-If you have a lot of pages and posts, local development environment will be likely slow.
-We can introduce caching to speed it up, but if you have over a hundred pages and posts, you are probably better off with one of the more advanced static site generators instead of this little tool.
+Caching for pages and posts in local environment will be added, so that it doesn't need to process .md files every time.